Julian Romance

-The Julian Romance is fictionalized prose account of the reign of the Roman emperor Julian the Apostate.
+The Julian Romance is fictionalized prose account of the reign of the Roman emperor Julian the Apostate and one of the major narrative works of Syriac literature.
 It was written sometime between Julian's death in 363 and the copying of the oldest known manuscript in the sixth century.
 It was probably written in Edessa in Syriac, the language of all surviving copies.
 An Arabic adaptation had been made by the tenth century.

 The Romance is written from a Christian perspective.
 It is divided into three parts.
 The first describes the accession of Julian and his persecution of Christians.
 The second describes Julian's conflict with Eusebius of Rome.
 The third and longest part, written in the form of a letter, describes Julian's Persian expedition, his downfall and the accession of the Christian emperor Jovian.

 There exists a short Syriac text known as the "second Romance".

 Date, place and language

 There is no scholarly consensus on the original language or the date and place of composition of the Julian Romance.
 It was probably composed in Syriac, although Michel van Esbroeck argued that it was translated from Greek.
 It is great importance in Syriac linguistics, being cited 1,117 times by Carl Brockelmann in his Lexicon syriacum (1928).